Dalmatian

 Breed-Specific Rescues

 Originally bred as a multipurpose breed, the Dalmatian brings centuries of selective breeding into the modern home.
-Dalmatians with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Dalmatian do better with a rhythm of daily activity than with weekend-only bursts — the drive is daily, and so the outlets should be too.

 Shelter Adoption

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Dalmatians have particular requirements based on their large size, heavy shedding level, and genetic predispositions to deafness and urinary stones.
+Three variables drive daily care for Dalmatians: their large size, their heavy shedding level, and their breed-associated risk of deafness and urinary stones.

 What to Expect